 Sign up to tourist bureau newsletters in advance as they may give you new ideas and offer discounts on attractions.
-Many will send out guides in the post too, and there’s always UK travel agents.
+Many will send out guides in the post too, and there are always UK travel agents.

 Take in all this info and plan your own rough itinerary but be flexible to change.
 It may involve a bit of time and effort but you can save yourself a packet and will find loads of things to do.

 Most towns will also have a Tourist Information Centre (Visitor Center) which is invaluable for on the spot information.

 You can also pick up coupon books at Visitor Centers (and in many petrol stations and shops) for money off attractions, shopping and restaurants.